3mdeb/news-and-ideas/blog/content/post/2021-10-07-ftpm-vs-dtpm.md

 heard about them in news recently as Microsoft started requiring a TPM 2.0 for Windows 11.
 This has been a source of great confusion as to why it's so important, some have even theorized it's for DRM and restricting user control.
-In this article we'll learn what TPMs are and we'll explore the differences between the most common implementations: fTPM and dTPM.
+In this article, we'll learn what TPMs are and we'll explore the differences between the most common implementations: fTPM and dTPM.

 ## What's a TPM?

 TPMs aren't actually all that new.
-The first implementation of a dedicated chip resembling a TPM debuted in the IBM ThinkPad T23 in 2001, and implemented features like password storage and asymmetric cryptography functions.
+The first implementation of a dedicated chip resembling a TPM debuted in the IBM ThinkPad T23 in 2001 and implemented features like password storage and asymmetric cryptography functions.
 It wasn't much more functional than a smartcard.

-In 2003, IBM joined up with various companies including HP, Intel and Microsoft and established the Trusted Computing Platform Alliance (TCPA), later known as the the Trusted Computing Group (TCG).
+In 2003, IBM joined up with various companies including HP, Intel, and Microsoft and established the Trusted Computing Platform Alliance (TCPA), later known as the Trusted Computing Group (TCG).
 The TCPA defined the TPM standard, which has continuously evolved over the years, picking up adoption especially in enterprise and business use.

-The TPM's primary functions are to store secrets in isolation from the host OS and verify system integrity by storing measurements of the boot proces in PCR registers.
+The TPM's primary functions are to store secrets in isolation from the host OS and verify system integrity by storing measurements of the boot process in PCR registers.
 Without going into too much detail, it can verify the integrity of every component in the boot process and allows the establishment of a trusted computing platform.

 While TPMs began as dedicated security chips, as they picked up adoption, silicon vendors started implementing them in chipsets and eventually in firmware.
-A firmware based implementation is commonly called a Firmware TPM, or fTPM for short, runs in the CPU's trusted execution environment, doesn't take up any extra space on the board which is great for space-constrained boards, and is drastically cheaper to implement than a dedicated chip.
-A hardware based implementation in a discrete package is now called Discrete TPM, or dTPM.
+A firmware-based implementation is commonly called a Firmware TPM, or fTPM for short, runs in the CPU's trusted execution environment, doesn't take up any extra space on the board which is great for space-constrained boards, and is drastically cheaper to implement than a dedicated chip.
+A hardware-based implementation in a discrete package is now called Discrete TPM, or dTPM.

-You may have also heard about sTPM, a software implementation of TPM running in userspace, but as it's not at all isolated from the host OS (without the use of technologies like Intel SGX, at least) it doesn't offer any real security benefits.
-It's mostly just useful for development purposes.
+You may have also heard about sTPM, a software implementation of TPM running in userspace, but as it's not at all isolated from the host OS (without the use of technologies like Intel SGX, at least) it's mostly useful for development and for virtualization purposes as a vTPM. vTPM is an sTPM providing functionality to virtual machines, and it depends on the hypervisor for adequate isolation.

 ## HW vs FW

 One might be inclined to say that dTPM is more secure because it's a dedicated device, but it's not that simple and what will work best for you depends on a variety of factors.
-A discrete TPM is designed to be tamper resistant, provides a higher degree of isolation, and can be certified by TCG (in fact most of them are).
+A discrete TPM is designed to be tamper-resistant, provides a higher degree of isolation, and can be certified by TCG (in fact most of them are).
 It is, however, slower than other implementations (though that is by design) and is commonly connected to the LPC bus which can be sniffed.
-Side channel attacks are also potentially easier to perform when the TPM is located on a separate chip.
+Side-channel attacks are also potentially easier to perform when the TPM is located on a separate chip.
+It's worth mentioning here that the TPM specification defines a standard for transport encryption, but it is rarely used.

 fTPMs present a different set of security considerations: for example if the firmware is writable for an attacker it could be replaced with a vulnerable